Chris Valaika: Early life and education

-Professional baseball
+Playing career

 Cincinnati Reds

-The Cincinnati Reds drafted Valaika in the third round of the 2006 First-Year Player Draft, and he started his pro career with the rookie class Billings Mustangs.
+The Cincinnati Reds drafted Valaika in the third round of the 2006 Major League Baseball draft, and he started his pro career with the rookie–level Billings Mustangs.
 Chris hit .324 with 22 doubles and eight home runs with the Mustangs, and led the Pioneer League in total bases (143)and hits (89); was second in runs scored (58), RBI (60), and games played (70); and third in extra-base hits (34) and at-bats (275).
-He compiled a Pioneer League record 32-game hit streak, longest in the Minor Leagues in 2006.
+He compiled a Pioneer League record 32-game hit streak, the longest in the Minor Leagues in 2006.

-Valaika started 2007 with the low A Dayton Dragons, where he had two 11-game hit streaks.
-He was Reds' Minor League player of the month for April.
-His play earned him the starting shortstop for the East Division in the Midwest League All-Star game, as well as a spot on the ML's postseason All-Star team.
-He was promoted to high-A Sarasota on July 4, where he batted .253 with two home runs and 23 RBI in 57 games.
+Valaika started 2007 with the Low–A Dayton Dragons, where he had two 11-game hit streaks.
+He was the Reds' Minor League player of the month for April.
+His play earned him the starting shortstop for the East Division in the Midwest League All-Star game and a spot on the postseason All-Star team.
+He was promoted to High–A Sarasota on July 4, where he batted .253 with two home runs and 23 RBI in 57 games.

-Valaika spent 2008 with Sarasota and the Class AA Chattanooga Lookouts.
-In a combined 129 games, he batted .317 with 18 HR, 82 RBI, and nine stolen bases.
+Valaika spent 2008 with Sarasota and the Double–A Chattanooga Lookouts.
+In a combined 129 games, he batted .317 with 18 home runs, 82 RBI, and nine stolen bases.
 He led all Reds minor leaguers in average and was second in RBI.
-His performance once again earned him Reds' Minor League player of the month for April.
+His performance again earned him the Reds' Minor League Player of the Month for April.
 He played for the U.S. in the 2008 All-Star Futures Game, and was a mid-season Florida State League All-Star.
-He had an 18-game hit streak, which was second longest in the Southern League.
+He had an 18-game hit streak, which was the second longest in the Southern League.
 Valaika received the Chief Bender Award for Reds' Minor League Player of the Year in 2008.

 He played for the Peoria Javelinas in the Arizona Fall League, where he batted .311 with two doubles, a triple, seven home runs, and 16 RBI in 32 games.

-On November 20, 2009 the Reds added Valaika to their 40-man roster to avoid the Rule 5 Draft.
+On November 20, 2009, the Reds added Valaika to their 40-man roster to protect him from the Rule 5 Draft.

 Valaika made his Major League debut on August 24, 2010.
 In his first career at-bat, Valaika got his first Major League hit - a single off of Santiago Casilla - on the first pitch he saw.

 Valaika was also called up for a brief stint with the Reds in 2011 to fill in for the injured Scott Rolen.